-Schedule of Findings Year Ended December 31, 2019
+TOWN OF NEW HARTFORD, NEW YORK Schedule of Findings Year Ended December 31, 2020

-We consider the deficiencies presented below to be material weaknesses in internal control.
+We consider the deficiency presented below to be a material weakness in internal control.

-Finding 2019-001-Governmental Accounting Standards and Principles
+Finding 2020-001-Governmental Accounting Standards and Principles

 Criteria: Internal controls over financial reporting should be designed by management to prevent or detect and correct misstatements and to fully comply with Governmental Accounting Standards Board ("GASB") requirements.